10 Top Tips for Local Search Engine Optimisation

 9. Target local keywords.

-When link building make sure you target some local variations on your keywords in the anchor text of your links.
+When link building makes sure you target some local variations on your keywords in the anchor text of your links.

 10. Use your supply network.